LinkUpStudio/ruby-course-presentations/homework/3/PITCHME.md

 +++

-@size[0.6em](
 Do not use **should** when describing your tests.
 Use the third person in the present tense.
-  Even better start using the new expectation syntax.
+Even better start using the new expectation syntax.)
-)

 ```ruby
 # BAD